From keyword research to content promotion, here’s the 411 on creating a content strategy designed with SEO in mind.

 - How to create a plan for regular content revitalization

-Creating a content strategy is a much more in-depth process than sitting down, typing out a bunch of words, and posting it on your website.
+Creating a content strategy is a much more in-depth process than sitting down, typing out a bunch of words, and posting them on your website.

-For starters, a great content strategy can increase your organic traffic from search engines, grow your email subscribers, and help expand your social reach.
+For starters, a great content strategy can increase your organic search traffic, grow your email subscribers, and help expand your social reach.

 HubSpot data shows 70% of marketers actively invest in content marketing.
 Publishing content that engages users and addresses their pain points can boost your overall brand authority and help lift you over your competitors.

-Below, we’ve broken it down into three pillars highlighting what to do before, during, and after creating your content for SEO success.
+Below, we’ve broken the process down into three pillars highlighting what to do before, during, and after creating your content for SEO success.